Peter Christopherson: Visual art

 Prior to his musical projects, Christopherson was a commercial artist, designer, and photographer.
-Notably, he was one of the three partners of the album cover design group Hipgnosis, which was responsible for many notable album covers of the 1970s, such as those of Pink Floyd (Wish You Were Here) and Peter Gabriel (first three albums).
+He was one of the three partners of the album cover design group Hipgnosis, which was responsible for many notable album covers of the 1970s, such as those of Pink Floyd (Wish You Were Here) and Peter Gabriel (first three albums).
 He also designed the logo of UK fashion label BOY London.

 As a freelance photographer, Christopherson shot the first promotional images of the Sex Pistols in 1976.
 He later provided design work for SEX, the fashion boutique owned by Malcolm McLaren and Vivienne Westwood.

 Christopherson remained involved with commercial art up until his later life.
-He directed over 40 music videos—for artists such as Rage Against the Machine, The The, Van Halen, Sepultura and Robert Plant—and was responsible for a high number of television commercials.
+He directed over 40 music videos—for artists such as Rage Against the Machine, The The, Van Halen, Sepultura and Robert Plant—and was responsible for many television commercials.
 He filmed and directed the Threshold HouseBoys Choir DVD that was filmed in Thailand, as well as the infamous Broken.
-November 2014 saw the publication of a big retrospective book simply called "Peter Christopherson - Photography" by Edition Timeless, collecting a lot of unseen photos from all areas of his work in photography but focusing on his private work.
+November 2014 saw the publication of a big retrospective book simply called "Peter Christopherson - Photography" by Edition Timeless, collecting many previously unseen photos from all areas of his work in photography but focusing on his private work.